 - What are your top selling products?

-All reports are joined into groups that are listed in the left column to your convenience:
+All reports in GA are joined into groups that are listed in the left column to your convenience:

-- Real-time section shows you traffic and engagement figures on a live, real time basis.
+- Real-time section shows you the traffic and engagement figures on a live, real time basis.

 - Audience section covers data related to your audience’s location, browser, platform, demographics, and interests.
 You can also do cohort analysis and visualize your audience’s flow through your site.

 - Acquisition section shows you how and where did you get your customers (through search, social, referrals, advertising, or direct visits).

 - Behavior section contains reports on the visitors’ interaction with your site.
 You can learn what pages are most popular with your customers, get stats on the site events, etc.

 - Conversions section is useful for tracking conversion rates for your stated goals.

 The Conversions -> E-commerce tab is where you can see the basic sales funnel reports sent by your X-Cart store to GA.
 These reports are based on a linear path to purchase logic.
 Here you can trace the standard % Completion and % Abandonment rates.

 For the information to be automatically submitted from X-Cart to GA make sure the Enable Enhanced Ecommerce Reporting option is enabled in the Ecommerce Settings -> Enhanced Ecommerce Settings section: